DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 # Deploying IBM Operational Decision Manager on Redhat Openshift Kubernetes Service on IBM Cloud aka ROKS

-This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology on Redhat Openshift Kubernetes Service on IBM Cloud (ROKS).
-This deployment implements Kubernetes and Docker technologies.
+This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology on Redhat OpenShift Kubernetes Service on IBM Cloud (ROKS), leveraging Kubernetes and Docker technologies.

-Redhat Openshift is available on a lot of cloud platform.
-You can find more details about all of [these availability](https://www.redhat.com/en/technologies/cloud-computing/openshift#cloud-services-editions).
+Redhat OpenShift is available on various cloud platforms.
+More details about all [these availabilities](https://www.redhat.com/en/technologies/cloud-computing/openshift#cloud-services-editions).

-Concerning this tutorial, it will be dedicated to the deployment of ODM on top of the [IBM Cloud platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/ibm).
+This tutorial focuses on deploying ODM on the [IBM Cloud platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/ibm).

 <img src="./images/roks-schema.jpg" alt="Flow" width="2050" height="600" />